LouisXB/LouisXB.github.io/_posts/2023-11-17-cloud-security-analyst.md

-## Cloud Security Analyst Project Blog
+## Cloud Security Analyst Project

-In this blog I'll be detailing a recent project I completed in Microsoft Azure.
+In this blog I'll be detailing a recent project I completed using Microsoft Azure.

 ### Tools Used:
 Azure Sentinel (SIEM), Log Analystics wWrkspace, Azure Virtual Machine, Powershell